avl/savefile/README.md

 THIS IS STILL VERY EXPERIMENTAL!
 THERE WILL BE BUGS.

+Also, version 0.3.0 breaks binary compatibility with 0.2.*.
+This is because arrays of generic length are now supported (using Rust nightly's const_generics-feature).
+Previously short arrays were supported, and were (hackishly) serialized as tuples.
+Now arrays are truly supported, although very large arrays may cause the stack to be exhausted since the deserialization framework treats arrays as values.
+This means that any arrays serialized using 0.2.* cannot be deserialized using 0.3.*.

+Contact me if this is a showstopper.
+My general feeling, though, is that there are no users of this software except the author.

 This software is very young and possibly NOT ready for use yet :-) .
 You have been warned.
 If you're looking for a high quality serialization library for rust, you should probably look at serde instead: